gipfeli-io/documentation/docs/architecture/api.md

 @enduml
 ```

-## Structure

-### Modules
+## Modules

-Each module represents a domain in our application and may consist of the following elements:
+Each module represents a domain or a task in our application and may consist of the following elements:

 - DTOs
 - Interfaces